trollrar/events7-server/README.md

 - Ip auth check endpoint

 ### Assumptions
-- Code challenge instructions dictate that only some users can create **add type** events based on their country.
+- Code challenge instructions dictate that only some users can create **ads type** events based on their country.
 If so any user can still edit and delete any events potentially editing events which they cant create.
-Therefore, users can only edit delete and create **add type** events if they are authorized to do so.
+Therefore, users can only edit delete and create **ads type** events if they are authorized to do so.
 - I assumed that you would prefer already written .env files for convenience and because it is a code challenge project even though it is a bad practice to do so.
 - Since this project would need to be hosted online to get user ip I mock ip if environment is development and request is coming from localhost.